 Certainly!
 SUSAC welcomes divers from all training backgrounds and many club divers have trained with other agencies.
 No matter what your qualification, you can come diving with us You'll still need the same memberships for insurance purposes, but that's all!

 You can also continue your training with us and importantly, you won’t lose your current qualifications or be unable to do further training with them.
 You simply gain access to a different agency’s training.
 So, you never lose, only gain!
 If you have any questions about the BSAC system or qualifications, please contact us.

 How much does it cost?

-The cost of UK diving is kept at cost price of fuel, food, slip fees, parking, boat charter costs etc. The club does not make any profit on diving and all income is reinvested into the club.
+The cost of UK diving is kept at cost price of fuel, air, food, slip fees, parking, boat charter costs etc. The club does not make any profit and all income is reinvested into the club.
 Expect to pay around £50 for a typical coastal boat charter day and £15-30 for a typical inland site day.

 Is UK diving worth it?